julianiacoponi/markdown-cv/index.md

 __Year in Industry Student, Display Research & Development__
 - Responsible for testing and researching the optical properties of LCDs used in the smartphone, laptop and television industries.
-- 2nd name on a publication of a study investigating the limits of human visual perception at increasing pixel densities.
-- Published in the Society of Information Display’s 2013 international digest of technical papers.
+- 2nd name on a publication of a study investigating the limits of human visual perception at increasing pixel densities, published in the Society of Information Display’s 2013 international digest of technical papers.
 - Responsible for organising and analysing large sets of both detector-collected & human-factors data.
 - Experience building numerical models of reflectivity and testing them against results from self-designed experiments.
 - Achieved distinction in Loughborough University’s Maths for Engineers (LUMEN) programme.